Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: EXPERIMENT SETUP

 \subsection{Baselines}

 Existing recommender models are not suitable for PRSN as they do not model the effect of the target item's exposure to the target user's neighbors on the target user's feedback.
-Therefore, we propose two heuristic strategies to adapt existing recommender models for PRSN as follows: \begin{itemize}[leftmargin=*] \item \textbf{Direct. }Expose the target item to the target users' neighbors who like the item by maximizing the following objective over $\bm{o}_{\mathcal{N}_u{i^\ast}}$:
+We are the first to do this task.
+Therefore, we propose two heuristic strategies to adapt existing recommender models for PRSN as follows: \begin{itemize}[leftmargin=*] \item \textbf{Direct. }Take the same direction of neighbor interference as the user feedback generation function \ref{groundtruth}.
+For items that are liked, neighbors will have a positive effect on the target user, and vice versa.
+Formally, the strategy is maximizing the following objective over $\bm{o}_{\mathcal{N}_u{i^\ast}}$:

-where $\bm{e}^b_u$ and $\bm{e}^b_i$ are the selected recommender model's user representation and item representation, respectively. \textbf{This strategy has the same direction of neighbor influence as the simulated user feedback generalization function \ref{groundtruth} and \ref{groundtruth_detail}.
-For items that are liked, neighbors will have a positive effect on the target user, and vice versa, a negative effect}. \item \textbf{Sim. }Leveraging simulated user feedback generalization function \ref{groundtruth} and \ref{groundtruth_detail} and maximize it over $\bm{o}_{\mathcal{N}_u{i^\ast}}$ as follows:
+where $\bm{e}^b_u$ and $\bm{e}^b_i$ are the selected recommender model's user representation and item representation, respectively. \item \textbf{Sim. }Take a consistent assumption of neighbor interference with user feedback generation function \ref{groundtruth}.
+Formally, the strategy is maximizing the following objective over $\bm{o}_{\mathcal{N}_u{i^\ast}}$: